maplibre/maplibre-native-base/docs/value.md

 ## A real world example

-Let's assume you want to create a line gradient to be used in Mapbox GL-Native.
+Let's assume you want to create a line gradient to be used in MapLibre Native.
 We can programatically construct the data structure as we would do it if the data comes from a backend data source:

 ```C++
     using A = mapbox::base::ValueArray;